sanjeevkumar-ditstek/restaurant-assignment/README.md

     - middlewares (application's middlewares)
     - models (mongo database's models)
     - routes (api routes)
+    - seeders (Custom seeders for creating productcategories)
     - services (database quering for application)
     - types (types used for typescript)
     - utils (utilities functions used in aplication)

+### challenges/problems Encounters
+- For creating custom seeder for productcategory collection.
 ### Installation and Setup Instructions

 Installation of dependencies (project's root directory):

 `npm install` or `npm i`

+To create Seeder (for creating productcategories collection with data)

+`npm run seeder`

 To Start Server (as Development):